igalonso/ServerlessOps/documentation/3_building_your_ci_cd_pipeline/README.md

 # 3. Building your CI/CD pipeline
 ## 3.1.
 Set up your repository with CodeCommit.
-## 3.2.
-Set up your pipeline with CodePipeline.
-## 3.3.
-Build your project with CodeBuild.
-## 3.4.
-Do your first push to you pipeline.
-## 3.5.
-Modify your pipeline: add a ChangeSet execution Automation.

-## Step X: Building the Pipeline!

-### Step X.1: Create IAM git credentials - SSH
+### 3.1.1: Create IAM git credentials - SSH

 Now, we have our deployment ready to go.
 To start building our pipeline, we need to create keys to our IAM user to be able to push/pull code from CodeCommit (our respository).
 Continue this guide to create these keys.

-#### Step X.1.1: SSH and Linux, macOS, or Unix: Set Up the Public and Private Keys for Git and AWS CodeCommit
+#### 3.1.1.1: SSH and Linux, macOS, or Unix: Set Up the Public and Private Keys for Git and AWS CodeCommit

 From the terminal on your local machine, run the ssh-keygen command, and follow the directions to save the file to the .ssh directory for your profile.